Parth-Vader/Scrapy-BenchCLI/README.md

 # Benchmarking CLI for Scrapy
-(The project is still in development.
-Made for only python 2)
+(The project is still in development.)

+NOTE : Use the master branch for working with `python2` and python3 branch for `python3`.

 >A command-line interface for benchmarking Scrapy, that reflects real-world usage.